 WhenI first spoke to the FDA, several years ago, the MedWatch file had not even been opened.
 As far as I know, I opened it!

-From there, I believe that posts from my blog, along with from posts from Kansas pediatrician Kristen Stuppy—and of course ADHD Roller Coaster readers’ valiant efforts in completing those tedious MedWatch forms—contributed mightily to downgrading of these generics.
+From there, I believe that posts from my blog, along with from posts from Kansas pediatrician Kristen Stuppy—and of course ADHD Roller Coaster readers’ valiant efforts in completing those tedious MedWatch forms—contributed mightily to the downgrading of these generics.
 How’s that for responsive government?

 I first wrote about the problems with Concerta generics here, in October, 2011.